 4 – Smartface

-This one’s yet another software aimed at cross-platform development.
+This one’s yet another emulator aimed at cross-platform development.
 For iOS users, Smartface provides a number of different environments.
 This means they can choose to emulate different models of the iPhone and iPad to get a better idea of how their apps will run on these systems.
 More importantly, this tool lets you develop an iOS app from scratch, which is a big plus.
 SmartFace is indeed a wonderful tool to have for those looking for an iOS emulator to run on their Windows machine.

-This fifth addition to our iOS emulator options for Windows PC is an awesome beta testing platform from Apple.
+This fifth addition to our iOS emulator for Windows is an awesome beta testing platform from Apple.
 Available for download through iTunes Connect, it is truly among the top such software out there.
 Developers can deploy it to conduct tests internally as well as externally.
 They can even ask for reviews from the testers to better evaluate the limitations of their apps before finally publishing them on the Apple App Store.
 Xamarin Testflight is quite an important tool for any iOS developer and is hence recommended for all of them.

-AIR iPhone is essentially an Adobe AIR program which recreates the iPhone’s Graphical User Interface.
+AIR iPhone is essentially an Adobe AIR program that recreates the iPhone’s Graphical User Interface.
 Do note that in order to make it work, you’ll need to have the AIR framework installed on your Windows PC.
-This is not a completely professional tool though; so there are chances of some apps being run differently than other software.
+This is not a complete professional tool though; so there are chances of some apps being run differently than other software.
 But for someone who is looking for an utterly simple emulator for iOS apps on Windows PCs, it’s a great option.
 And you won’t have to ask “Is jailbreaking safe?” since you don’t have to get your hands dirty.

-iPhone Simulator is the simplest iOS emulator in our list.
+iPhone Simulator is the simplest iOS emulator on our list.
 It’s not at all meant for app developers.
 Conversely, it’s meant for people who are skeptical about buying an Apple smartphone due to fears of not understanding how its software works.
 This little program lets you try it out on your Windows machine; so that you can be certain about whether or not the iOS interface suits you.
 It is written in Flash and enables you to play around with some of the default apps that come pre-installed on an iPhone.
 These include Clock, Calculator, and Notepad, and more importantly, Settings.
 Unfortunately, though, some crucial apps like the Safari browser cannot run in iPhone Simulator since it’s a Flash interface.

 Conclusion – Jailbreaking skills fortunately not required

 Those were all the tools we feel deserving to be called the best iOS emulators for Windows PC.
 Having read the descriptions of all of them, you most definitely should have a good idea of which one suits your needs.
 They come without the worry of you jailbreaking an iPhone, even though you can actually jailbreak away without a care.
-Mind you, Apple won’t be pleased about you jailbreaking iOS devices anyway.
+Mind you, Apple won’t be pleased about your jailbreaking iOS devices anyway.
 So emulators are a nice and safe option in the end.